Founder and History

-"I am endowing this institution to help young men and women to prepare themselves for a life of usefulness in this competitive world and help them build a foundation of Christian character and faith which will survive the storms of life."
+"I am endowing this institution to help young men and women to prepare themselves for a life of usefulness in this competitive world and help them build a foundation of Christian character and faith, which will survive the storms of life."

-~ George Pepperdine, 1937 dedicatory address
+-George Pepperdine, 1937 dedicatory address

-The forty member Board of Regents, a majority of who must be Church of Christ members in good standing, is the legal governing body and chief policy board of the University.
+The forty member Board of Regents, a majority of whom must be Church of Christ members in good standing, is the legal governing body and chief policy board of the University.
 The University Board is a national advisory group that provides additional guidance and leadership.
 The University Administration, working in tandem with the governing and advisory boards, shapes the direction of the University.